n3l5/irFARTpull/README.md

 NOTEs:
 - All testing done on PowerShell v3 oe v4
 - Requires RawCopy64.exe for the extraction of MFT$ and NTUSER.DAT files.
+- Autorunsc - Command line version of Autoruns; shows the programs configure to run during login, system bootup, and application plug-ins.
 - Requires 7za.exe (7zip cmd line) for compression w/ password protection

 Assumed Directories: